 Copy and save the token

-Now we have all of our pieces put together we will add them into GitHub in the next section!
+Now that we have all the pieces together, we'll add them to GitHub in the next section.

-For our GitHub setup we are simply going to be adding in the Token we just generated within Scalr, this will allow GitHub Actions to perform state storage operations on our workspace.
+For the GitHub setup we just add the Token we generated in Scalr.
+This lets GitHub Actions perform state storage operations on our workspace.

 Navigate to setting in Github